 Additionally, Marvel Studios showed some new footage as part of its 2021 Disney Plus Day.
 In it, Clint and Kate attempt to escape a group of leisure suit-wearing goons via stealing a car, all done in seemingly one shot.

 Will other MCU superheroes show up?

 Yes!
 Yelena Belova, whose first MCU appearance will be in the delayed Black Widow film, will show up in Hawkeye.
 It's possible that her arrival will mark the first time that she'll go by the Black Widow moniker following Natasha's death in Endgame.
 Now that she's stateside, she might assist Clint and Kate in whatever mission they get up to next.
 It's hard to say if other MCU superheroes will show up, but the crossover potential is very high.

 Will there be a spinoff of Hawkeye?

 As with many of the Disney+ MCU series, it’s unknown at the moment whether Hawkeye will go beyond one season.
 However, the universe set up in the series will at least live on in the form of a spinoff show focusing on Maya Lopez/Echo.
 According to Variety, the series is in early development, with Etan Cohen (Tropic Thunder) and Emily Cohen set to write and executive produce.

 Is Hawkeye the only MCU Character Getting a Disney+ Series?

-Hawkeye will be released only on Disney+ in fall 2021.
+Hawkeye will be released only on Disney+ on November 24, 2021.